Erythroderma

 Sao Paulo, SP, BR

-Denis Miyashiro practices in Sao Paulo, Brazil.
+Denis Miyashiro practices practicing medicine in Sao Paulo, Brazil.
 Mr. Miyashiro is rated as an Elite expert by MediFind in the treatment of Erythroderma.
-His top areas of expertise are Exfoliative Dermatitis, Erythroderma, Mycosis Fungoides, and Cutaneous T-Cell Lymphoma (CTCL).
+He is also highly rated in 9 other conditions, according to our data.
+His clinical expertise encompasses Exfoliative Dermatitis, Erythroderma, Mycosis Fungoides, and Cutaneous T-Cell Lymphoma (CTCL).

 Learn about our expert tiers